theme-next/hexo-filter-optimize/README.md

   # remove the surrounding comments in each of the bundled files
   remove_comments: false
   css:
+    # minify all css files
+    minify: false
-    # bundle loaded css file into the one
+    # bundle loaded css files into one
     bundle: true
     # use a script block to load css elements dynamically
     delivery: true